OCLGen/OCLGen.github.io/index.md

 You can download the tool from the following URL https://drive.google.com/open?id=13cw3EBIzOjNpRqciQihxEHq2NMHPVNhA

 The tool can be run from OsX/Linux.
-Uncompress the tar.gz archive and cd in the folder OCLGenDistVx.
+To use the tool simply uncompress the tar.gz archive and cd in the folder OCLGenDistVx.

+OCLGen receives as input a class diagram saved in UML format and a sentence to translate to an OCL constraint.
+Alternatively, you can provide a file with a list of sentences (one per new line) and a directory where to save the generated OCLs; in this case the tool will save the generated OCLs one per file in the indicated folder (files are named with a number, corresponding with the line of the provided sentence).

+Currently we support UML files generated with Rational Rhapsody, we will extend the format supported soon.

 To see the brief usage instructions simply type 'bash runOCLGen.sh'.

-Examples:
-bash runOCLGen.sh OCLGen/files/IEE/UMTG-DEMO/DomainModel.uml "The system sets TemperatureError to detected" (the OCL will be printed on screen)
+We provide two usage examples in the following lines: bash runOCLGen.sh OCLGen/files/IEE/UMTG-DEMO/DomainModel.uml "The system sets TemperatureError to detected" (the OCL will be printed on screen)

 bash runOCLGen.sh OCLGen/files/IEE/UMTG-DEMO/DomainModel.uml OCLGen/files/DEMO/text.txt dirWithGeneratedOCLs/
 (the generated OCLs will be saved in the folder dirWithGeneratedOCLs)

+We will provide the list of OCLs used to evaluate the tool in the ICST'18 paper soon, after properly renaming concepts and verbs to avoid breaking NDA.